The equilibrium points and stability of grid-connected synchronverters: Conclusions

 { {\bf Zeev Kustanovich} received the B.Sc. degree from Ben Gurion University of the Negev, Beer Sheva, Israel, in 1997, and the M.Sc. degree from Technion, Haifa, Israel, in 2003 both in electrical engineering.
 Since 2003 he is Senior Electrical Engineer at the Israel Electricity Company.
 In 2018, he started his Ph.D. with the Power Electronics for Renewable Energy group in Tel Aviv University, Israel.
 His main research interests include power systems, renewable energy, control theory and applicatons to power system stability.}

 { {\bf Shivprasad Shivratri} received the B.Sc. degree in electrical and electronics engineering from Tel Aviv University, Israel, in 2018.
-In 2018, he started his M.Sc. with the Power Electronics for Renewable Energy group in Tel Aviv University.
+In 2018, he started his M.Sc. with the Power Electronics for Renewable Energy group in Tel Aviv University and he graduated in May 2021.
 His research interests include control techniques in power systems and control theory.}

 { {\bf George Weiss} received the MEng degree in control engineering from the Polytechnic Institute of Bucharest, Romania, in 1981, and the Ph.D. degree in applied mathematics from the Weizmann Institute, Rehovot, Israel, in 1989.
 He was with Brown University, Providence, RI, Virginia Tech, Blacksburg, VA, Ben-Gurion University, Beer Sheva, Israel, the University of Exeter, U.K., and Imperial College London, U.K. His current research interests include distributed parameter systems, operator semigroups, passive and conservative systems (linear and nonlinear), power electronics, microgrids, repetitive control, sampled data systems, and wind-driven power generators.
 He is leading research projects for the European Commission and for the Israeli Ministry of Infrastructure, Energy and Water.}